zamiul20/Basal-Library/Documentation/Base_Attributes/Polarity.md

 Machined Negative:

+Positive bias:

+Every index's polarity is positive if the index is a term in a given equation (nth-term), with every other index being negative.

+Positive bias:

-Every index's polarity (- / +) is given if the index is a term in a given equation (nth-term), with every other index being the opposite polarity.
+Every index's polarity is negative if the index is a term in a given equation (nth-term), with every other index being positive.